What is a Design System?

 3. Developers desired a better system and ongoing training.

-Despite compelling evidence from the UX team's research, the company decided to continue using existing design systems like SyncFusion and Umbraco.
 However, they acknowledged the need for workflow improvements and implemented processes to enhance design and architecture before development, aiming to reduce errors and rework.

 This project underscored the importance of: